git-bug/git-bug/CONTRIBUTING.md

 If you are in the development shell, you have the `gh` command line tool available for use with github.

+### Push early, push often<a name="push-early-push-often"></a>

+We encourage pushing small changes.
+There is no such thing as a contribution being "too small".
+If you're working on a big feature or large refactor, we encourage you to think about how to introduce it incrementally, in byte-sized chunks, and submit those smaller changes frequently.

+### Pull requests are _squashed_<a name="pull-requests-are-squashed"></a>

+All Pull Requests in this repository are _squash merged_.
+The resulting commit's subject and body is set as such:

+- The subject is set to the PR title, appended with the PR's number
+- The body is set to the contents of the PR description, otherwise known as the first comment in the "Discussion" tab

+### Draft vs Ready<a name="draft-vs-ready"></a>

+Pull Requests can be marked as "ready for review", or as a "draft".
+Drafts are less likely to get reviewed, for the simple fact that in English, the word "draft" (in relation to a change) implies that the work is not yet ready, or still being worked on.
+That said, we encourage you to iterate locally, especially if you are in the earlier stages of a change.

+Any PR, even a draft, triggers the pipelines to run our test suite.
+Note, however, that due to the cost (in terms of time and finance) associated with running the pipelines, we may, at our discretion, exclude various parts of our test suite from draft PRs.

+### Singular unit of change<a name="singular-unit-of-change"></a>

+Please keep any one PR limited to a singular unit of change.
+That is, do your best to avoid making multiple different changes in the same tree / PR.
+This helps make it simpler to reason about a change during review, and reduces the chance that your proposal ends up spawning five different conversations that each dig down their own rabbit hole.

+Good examples of a singular unit of change:

+- Renaming a function (or method or class or interface or...)
+- Adding a new endpoint
+- Deprecating a thing
+- Removing all of one type of thing (e.g. "remove all unused functions")

+Aim to make sure that your change does _one_ thing.

+Examples of what we _do not_ want to see in a given PR:

+- Rename function Foo and add function Bar
+- Update Baz and Foo
+- Move Thing and upgrade Bar
+- Deprecate Zam and add a new function Zoo

+Generally speaking, look out for the word "and".
+If you find yourself needing to write this word in a commit message when describing what your change does, consider whether it would be best to split those changes up into individual trees.

 ______________________________________________________________________